 - a.
 DRR is required to be created only in case of 'Non-convertible Debentures' and 'Non-convertible portion of Partly Convertible Debentures'. - b.
 The DRR shall be created out of the profits of the company that are available for payment of dividend i.e., out of the divisible profits of the company. - c.
 A company shall create DRR before starting the redemption of debentures. - d.
-A company shall create DRR of an amount equal to at least 25% of the nominal (face) value of the debentures issued. - e.
-Companies (other than AIFIs and Banking companies) including manufacturing and infrastructure companies are required to create DRR to the extent of 25% of the nominal/ face value of the debentures issued for publicly and privately placed debentures. - f.
-NBFCs and other financial institutions covered u/s 2(72) of Companies Act, 2013 are required to create DRR to the extent of 25% of the nominal/ face value of the debentures issued for publicly placed debentures. - g.
+An eligible company (i.e., an unlisted company other than AIFI, Banking Compnaies and NBFCs registered with RBI and Housing Finance Companies registered with NHB) shall create DRR of an amount equal to at least 10% of the nominal (face) value of the outstanding debentures. - e.
+Listed Companies (other than AIFIs and Banking companies) are not required to create DRR for publicly and privately placed debentures. - f.
+NBFCs and other financial institutions covered u/s 2(72) of Companies Act, 2013 are not required to create DRR for publicly and privately placed debentures. - g.
 Every company which is required to create DRR shall on or before April 30 each year, must invest or deposit a specified sum of not less than 15% of the amount of debentures maturing during the year ending on the March 31, in any of the specified modes. - h.
 After the redemption of debentures, such DRR a/c is closed by transfer to General Reserve A/c.

-Note: It is to be noted that a company only requires to create DRR to the extent of 25% of the nominal value of the debentures.
-Then, effectively 75% of the nominal value of debentures is redeemed out of capital.
+Note: It is to be noted that a company only requires to create DRR to the extent of 10% of the nominal value of the debentures.
+Then, effectively 90% of the nominal value of debentures is redeemed out of capital.
+In short, Investment of Debenture Redemption Fund requirement is needed in the case of following types of companies: